 - The experience includes routine supervision and feedback by a professional with expertise related to the field of study, educational goals and/or career and vocational aspirations.

 Additionally, the professional or applied experience can be paid or unpaid and completed for academic credit or completed independent of academic coursework.
 The experience may be called an internship, practicum, field experience, or other relevant title.
 In order to be included on the co-curricular transcript, the experience was verified by the supervisor.

-Add a Professional or Applied Experience to your Volunteer Experiences Transcript complete the steps below:
+Add a Professional or Applied Experience to your CCT complete the steps below:

 - Download the Employer Verification Form and submit to your internship, practicum, or field placement supervisor.
 You or your supervisor must email the signed form to Mary Beth Browder, Assistant Director of Internship Development, at email@example.com.

 - Update your Career Profile (https://career.utk.edu/students/career-profile/) and report your internship or professional experience to be officially verified.